emanrow/SPCS-Visualization/README.md

 When a user toggles an SPCS zone checkbox in the control panel:

 1. **Zone Boundary Visualization**:
-   - The selected zone's boundary should appear on the Leaflet map as a polygon with a distinct border color
+   - The selected zone's boundary appears on the Leaflet map as a polygon with a distinct border color
-   - Each zone should have a semi-transparent fill color to distinguish it from other zones
+   - Each zone has a semi-transparent fill color to distinguish it from other zones
-   - Colors should be assigned systematically (e.g., by projection type, by region, or using a predefined color scheme)
+   - Colors are assigned by projection type (blue for Transverse Mercator, orange for Lambert Conformal Conic)

 2. **Information Display**:
-   - Clicking on a zone polygon should display a popup with key information:
+   - Clicking on a zone polygon displays a popup with key information:
      - Zone name and ID
      - Projection type (TM or LCC)
      - Key parameters (Central Meridian/Longitude of Origin, Latitude of Origin, etc.)
-     - Area covered (states/regions)
+     - Standard parallels for LCC projections

 3. **Toggle Functionality**:
    - Individual toggles: Each zone can be independently shown/hidden
    - "Toggle All" checkbox: Controls visibility of all zones simultaneously
-   - When a zone is toggled on, it should be added to the map immediately
+   - When a zone is toggled on, it is added to the map immediately
-   - When a zone is toggled off, it should be removed from the map immediately
+   - When a zone is toggled off, it is removed from the map immediately

-4. **Interaction with Coordinate Projection**:
-   - When a coordinate is projected using the input field, the relevant SPCS zone(s) that contain the coordinate should be highlighted
-   - The coordinate should be displayed in both geographic (lat/lon) and SPCS (northing/easting) coordinates for selected zones

-5. **Legend and Visual Style**:
-   - A legend should be available to help users understand the color coding (if applicable)
-   - Zones using Transverse Mercator projection should be visually distinct from zones using Lambert Conformal Conic projection
-   - Active (selected) zones should have a more prominent visual style than inactive ones
+4. **Geometry Support**:
+   - Handles both simple Polygon geometries and complex MultiPolygon geometries
+   - Properly renders zones with multiple disconnected parts
+   - Supports zones with missing or undefined parameters